ronreiter/interactive-tutorials/tutorials/learnrubyonline.org/en/Conditional Statements.md

       another different thing to be done
     end

-Still only one of the code blocks will be run, because when the if statement is executed, it skips through all the elsif and else statements that go with it.
+Still only one of the code blocks will be run, because when the if statement is executed, it skips over all the elsif and else statements that go with it.
 Here is an actual example.

     booleanOne = true